What Happened to NaNoWriMo

 - Writers building a sustainable writing habit beyond November sprints

 It's not for people who already write consistently without external motivation, or who prefer complete freedom without tracking.
 Not every writer needs a tracker.
-But if you're someone who thrives on visible progress and accountability, this kind of tool can make a real difference.
+But if visible progress and accountability are what keep you at the desk, it's built for you.

 The Honest Limitations